 Extremely high quality optical fibers with much lower attenuation and much wider wavelength range (spectrum window).

-FOMS, Physical Optics Corporation and Flawless Fiber are in development.
+Physical Optics Corporation and Flawless Fiber status is in development.

 Very latest research is pointing towards Earth-based solutions using very rapid cooling and magnetic fields.

 - Lasers for medical & scientific applications (photonics).

 - Military applications like night vision and infrared countermeasures.

 - Remote sensing payloads.

 - Thermal imaging.

 - Radiation resistant data links.

 Why & Solution